dvdmtw98/blog/Post Vault/articles/2023-03-19-regex-demystified.md

 	print(regex_result)

 # Output
-('David.Varghese', 'gmail', '.com')
+# ('David.Varghese', 'gmail', '.com')
-('johnsnow123', 'yahoo', '.co.uk')
+# ('johnsnow123', 'yahoo', '.co.uk')
-('thepirateking', 'rediff-mail', '.com')
+# ('thepirateking', 'rediff-mail', '.com')
 ```

 Since we want the email as three separate segments we need to use three capture groups

-`[\w.-]+`: One or more occurrence of word character, period or hyphen
+`[\w.-]+`: One or more occurrences of word character, period or hyphen

 `@` : The `@` character

-`[a-zA-Z-]+`: One or more occurrence of uppercase, lowercase characters and hyphen
+`[a-zA-Z-]+`: One or more occurrences of uppercase, lowercase characters and hyphen

 `\..+`: The period character followed by any character one or more time

 #### Username Validation

-This time lets imagine we are a frontend developer and our website has a input field for the user to enter a username we need to ensure that the username is 5 to 30 characters long.
-It must contain at least one uppercase character cannot end in hyphen or period and can only have alphanumeric characters, period and hyphen.
+This time let's imagine we are a frontend developer and our website has an input field for the user to enter a username we need to ensure that the username is 5 to 30 characters long.
+It must contain at least one uppercase character cannot end in a hyphen or period and can only have alphanumeric characters, period and hyphen.

 [Username Validation Regex - regex101](https://regex101.com/r/ZK2cXl/1)